Nine arrested Tuesday night as police, protesters skirmish outside White House again

-But after melees on Monday in Lafayette Square, where protesters attempted to topple a statue of President Andrew Jackson and were stopped by police, the city has cracked down and the free-for-all atmosphere has changed.
+But after melees on Monday in Lafayette Square, where protesters attempted to topple a statue of President Andrew Jackson and were stopped by police, the city has cracked down and the atmosphere has changed.

 On Wednesday, the plaza was subdued.
-Police patrolled the area while a small number of protesters sat on a jersey barrier holding signs that said saying “Black Lives Matter” and “Stop Police Brutality.”
+Police patrolled the area while a small number of protesters sat on a jersey barrier holding signs that said “Black lives matter” and “Stop police brutality.”

 Yards away, about a dozen D.C. police officers stood in loose formation, dressed in typical uniforms — not the riot gear some had worn the previous night.
 Most visitors to the plaza appeared to be onlookers, rather than protesters.

-They took pictures of murals and the chalked-over Black Lives Matter message painted on the street, which has been covered in messages like “Defund Bowser” and “People Over Property,” and shopped at T-shirt stands across from the shuttered restaurant Mirabelle.
+They took pictures of murals and the chalked-over Black Lives Matter message painted on the street, which has been covered in messages like “Defund Bowser” and “People over property,” and shopped at T-shirt stands across from the shuttered restaurant Mirabelle.

-Police, meanwhile, have erected concrete barricades on either end 16th Street between H and I Streets NW.
-A handful were patrolling the area, while many more officers were waiting in the wings at McPhearson Square and on adjacent corners.
+Police, meanwhile, have erected concrete barricades on either end of 16th Street between H and I Streets NW.
+A handful were patrolling the area, while many more officers were waiting in the wings at McPherson Square and on adjacent corners.

 That night, the National Park Service re-erected fences that had been taken down along H Street NW bordering Lafayette Square.

-Around 10:30 p.m., other workers put up fencing fortified with concrete blocks on Black Lives Matter Plaza outside St. John’s Church.
+Around 10:30 p.m., other workers put up fencing fortified with concrete blocks on Black Lives Matter Plaza outside St. John’s Episcopal Church at the behest of the D.C. government.

-A National Park Service spokeswoman said the agency was not responsible for that fencing; D.C. police, Bowser’s office and church leadership all did not respond to inquiries Tuesday night or Wednesday about whether they ordered the fences at the church.
+Deputy Mayor for Public Safety Kevin Donahue said the government decided to erect the fence to protect the church and other nearby buildings, some of which were damaged in the early days of the unrest.

+“The District of Columbia Government coordinated the fence on the public space around St John’s Episcopal Church to protect the buildings from any further damage,” Donahue said in a statement.
+“We will continue to be in communication with the immediate neighbors of the site to minimize any inconvenience.”

-Police said one 37-year-old man who was arrested Monday afternoon and charged with discharging a fire extinguisher at a police officer was released after a court hearing, then apparently returned to the demonstrations and was arrested again Tuesday.
+Police said one 37-year-old man who was arrested Monday afternoon and charged with discharging a fire extinguisher at a police officer was released after a court hearing and then apparently returned to the demonstrations and was arrested again Tuesday.

 On his second arrest, police charged the man with arson, possession of a molotov cocktail and destruction of property.